Last updated in July 2018

 The Federal Republic of Germany and the People’s Republic of China established diplomatic relations in 1972.

-Over the past 45-plus years, these relations have become extremely wide-ranging, remarkably close and of growing political substance.
+Since then, these relations, which are good and amicable, have become extremely wide-ranging, remarkably close and of growing political substance.
 Like all other EU partners, Germany adheres to a one-China policy.
 China is Germany’s most important economic partner in Asia and Germany is China’s leading trading partner in Europe.
 In the face of growing uncertainties, international crises and global challenges, cooperation and coordination of policy between the two strategic partners is becoming increasingly important.
 China views Germany both economically and politically as its key partner in Europe.
 Important elements of bilateral relations are regular high-level coordination of policy, dynamic trade relations, investment, environmental cooperation and cooperation in the cultural and scientific sectors.

 Since 2004, Sino-German relations have therefore been described as a “strategic partnership in global responsibility”.
-Relations were upgraded to a “comprehensive strategic partnership” during President Xi Jinping’s official visit to Germany at the end of March 2014.
-Regular intergovernmental consultations have been held since 2011, most recently in June 2016.
+Relations were upgraded to a “comprehensive strategic partnership” during President Xi Jinping’s state visit to Germany at the end of March 2014.
+Regular intergovernmental consultations have been held since 2011, most recently in July 2018.
 These are attended by German and Chinese Cabinet members and presided over by the two countries’ Heads of Government.

 Although bilateral relations are developing positively overall, fundamental differences remain over human rights, especially individual freedoms.
 Germany remains keen to see China continue to make progress on the domestic front, in developing the rule of law and social systems, in increasing political and economic justice, and above all in allowing fundamental personal rights and peacefully resolving minority issues.
 An important cooperation instrument to promote the rule of law in China is the rule of law dialogue.
 Equally important is the annual bilateral human rights dialogue.